The Independent Pharmacy

 You should wash your face once daily using a mild soap or cleanser with warm, not hot, water.

-• Acne is caused blocked pores becoming aggravated by bacteria found naturally on the surface of the skin.
-In warmer climates where sunlight is stronger, the light can kill off the bacteria and improve your complexion.
+• Acne is caused by blocked pores becoming aggravated by bacteria found naturally on the surface of the skin.
+In warmer climates where sunlight is stronger, the light can kill off the acne bacteria and improve your complexion.

 UV light was used to treat acne but this practice has reduced due the worries over skin cancer.
-It would therefore not be advisable to use sunbeds as a method to treat acne.
+It would, therefore, not be advisable to use sunbeds as a method to treat acne.

 Some acne preparations, like Differin and Epiduo, make your skin more sensitive to light.
 During treatment, exposure to strong sunlight should be avoided to prevent burning and skin damage.

 • Stopping smoking has many health benefits.
-As well as improving our breathing, lowering your heart risk and improve your senses of taste and smell, it will also help to improve your complexion because nicotine promotes the production of white and blackheads.
+As well as improving our breathing, lowering your heart risk and improving your senses of taste and smell, it will also help to improve your complexion because nicotine promotes the production of white and blackheads.

 • You should not squeeze spots as this can cause scarring and will not guarantee that your acne will clear up any faster.
 Although it may be tempting, you should not squeeze your spots!